Umbria

 Our favorite Guide in Umbria

 Anne Robichaud is an American who fell in love with Italy during her junior year abroad while studying at Santa Clara University.
+She is the only American who has passed the intensive exam to become a licensed guide in Umbria.
 Find out more about her and her services at www.annestitaly.com

 Food in Umbria

 You will feel like you have eaten a feast at each meal in Umbria.
-Truffles, porchetta, lamb, salumi and a variety of pastas are just a few of the local Umbrian favorites.
+Truffles and more truffles…. porchetta, lamb, salumi and a variety of pastas are just a few of the local Umbrian favorites.
 The region is known for wine made from rich, red Sagrantino grapes.

 Our Favorite Places in Umbria

 Orvieto is one of the founder’s favorite places to visit in Italy when she is not in Firenze or her beloved Abruzzo.
+A one-day walking tour is outlined.
+See the tab - Orvieto in a Day.
 So, we begin with this magnificent Etruscan walled town sitting atop a piece of tuffa, volcanic stone, blown off a volcano 300,000 years ago.
+A lovely walkway, built on top of the old wall, surrounds 3/4 of the town, perfect to wind down after a day of exploring.

 Orvieto is a jewel and just a 45-minute train ride from Rome.
 Unlike much of Umbria, you can access this gem easily by train, bus or a small automatic car.
-It is an ideal place to find peace and quiet if you are looking for a day trip from busy Roma.
-You can access the town from a funicular that is across the street from the train station or you can park in the large outdoor garage at the base of the wall and take an elevator or escalator to the top where the city rests.
+It is an ideal place to experience peace and quiet if you are looking for a day trip from busy Roma.
+You can access the town from a funicular that is across the street from the train station or, park in the large outdoor garage at the base of the wall and take an elevator or escalator to the top where the city rests and walk just 10 minutes to get to the center of the town.

-Here you can explore two fabulous Etruscan museums, admire gorgeous contemporary and Medieval motifs in pottery, visit a Master cobbler, drink wine from a goblet on the piazza overlooking the magnificent cathedral covered in majestic mosaics that glisten from the reflection of the sun, take a leisurely walk along the wall that encloses this charming town, chat with Master weavers who buy their yarn from local farmers and visit the duomo where you will see some Signorelli frescoes.
+Here you can explore two fabulous Etruscan museums, admire gorgeous contemporary and Medieval motifs in pottery, visit a Master cobbler, drink wine from a goblet on the piazza overlooking the magnificent cathedral covered in majestic mosaics that glisten from the reflection of the sun, take a leisurely walk along the wall that encloses this charming town, chat with Master weavers who buy their yarn from local farmers.
+The crown jewel of Orvieto is the Duomo.
+Don’t miss the interior.
+Signorelli frescoes await.
+(Read about it on the tab dedicated to a Day in Orvieto.)
 Before you leave, Orvieto, taste some Umbrian goodness at one of the local bodegas or trattorias and leave room for gelato.

-Orvieto is also an ideal village to call home for a stretch of time as you explore glorious Umbria.
+Orvieto is in central Umbria - an ideal village to call home for a stretch of time as you explore glorious Umbria.
 Courses are available to learn Italian and the rich history of the region.
 Cooking classes are offered by Cesarine.
 Guided hikes can be arranged with a local Assisi native in the surrounding landscapes.
-And studio experiences with Artisans working with ceramics, leather, gold and silver abound in this charming town.
-Look for the tab, Day Trip to Orvieto, for a One Day Itinerary to enjoy more details of this gem.
+And studio experiences with Artisans working with ceramics, natural fabrics and fibers, leather, gold and silver abound in this charming town.
+Look for the tab, Orvieto in a Day, for an Itinerary to enjoy more details of this gem.

 Hotels in Orvieto

 Palazzo Piccolomini - The founder has stayed here several times and each experience has been superb.
 A hearty breakfast is served on the lower level.
 A bar is open in the evenings of the spacious lobby.
 Ask for rooms on the second floor.
 The hotel is located about 50 feet from an outdoor elevator that takes you to the bottom of the city wall where there is a large outdoor garage for parking.
+It’s ideal for those who are driving.
 Very convenient and peaceful.

 Email: info@palazzopiccolomini.it